 I feel the weight often, and in wildly different places, but there is one place that stands out in particular.
 When I lived in the South West I took a visiting friend on a tour of Bath, and guided her to the place I’d felt the weight the most.
 Hidden in a side corridor of the Roman Baths museum lies the overflow from the sacred spring.
 Stained orange from the minerals, full of rubble, and grime, an undecorated rough brick semi-circle never meant to be seen, spitting steaming water into a small stream that winds away beneath the floor.
 It was, and remains, a somewhat less than auspicious space.
 Now you must understand that my friend, she believes in things, unlike me.
 She believes in witchcraft and spirits, and so the “more” that she feels can be categorised.
 We stood there, leaning on the railing, the steam billowing up in the dim light, and I asked her if she felt it.
 She told me she’d never felt anything like it before, and certainly nothing as strong.
 I asked her what she thought it was.
 She said she thinks it’s what religion feels like, when it’s focussed on one thing, in one place, over thousands of years.
 She said what we were feeling was pure, concentrated, belief.

 I don’t know if she’s right.
 I don’t think I want to know, either.
 But I’d often visit the Baths; I’d say it was to write, or because I had a season ticket, or just because I could, but really it was to visit the overflow.
 Not the gorgeous Baths themselves, but the ugly, dimly lit, forgotten, overflow.
 To feel it, whatever it is.
 To feel that weight, more concentrated than anywhere I’ve ever felt it before.
 To feel connected, and uplifted.
 To see, and be seen.
 To be, and to have been.
-I’ve since moved away, but I often yearn to visit again, to walk the Georgian streets and cathedral floors, to see the buildings by daylight and the Baths by torchlight, but mostly, I yearn to visit the overflow, and feel it so strongly again.
+I’ve since moved away, but I often yearn to visit again, to walk the Georgian streets and abbey floors, to see the buildings by daylight and the Baths by torchlight, but mostly, I yearn to visit the overflow, and feel it so strongly again.
 To feel the weight.